Felixrising/wireless-serial-gateway/README.md

 Features:
 ---------
 - Serial Communication Interface Selection:
   * Choose between the default Hardware Serial (UART0) and SoftwareSerial.
+[NEW]
   * For SoftwareSerial, select RX/TX pins from available GPIOs.
+[NEW]
   * Prevents setting the same GPIO for both RX and TX.
+[BORING!]

 - Web-based Console Interface:
   * Type commands and view serial output directly in your web browser.